jconnollyeo/phasebias/README.md

 # Phase bias work while at SatSense

-To plot loop closure and plot Figure 2 form Yasser's paper:
+To plot loop closure and plot Figure 2 from Yasser's paper (need to check that hte func to generate ifgs with different temp baselines is the correct way around):

 	python loopClosure.py